LawleyClasses/320-Spring2017/README.md

 | 0-65%	| F |

+## Projects

+### Project Cycles

+Playtests will take place on Tuesdays; by Thursday the team should have written up and reflected on the playtest feedback so that by the end of class Thursday you've clearly designated tasks for the next iteration.
+Peer evals will be done after all other deliverables have been submitted.

+* Week 1: Ideation, Concept Document, Role Assignment
+* Week 2: First prototype developed
+* Week 3: Playtest & iterate
+* Week 4: Playtest & iterate
+* Week 5: Final tweaks and presentation of prototype, one-page design doc, and post mortem.

-## Project Deliverables
+### Project Deliverables

-*  **[Planning Documents](guidelines-rubrics/planning-docs.md)** - You will need to create documentation to manage your planning for each project.
-While you can use a standard design document methodology (which you probably did in your GDD1 class), I recommend using a combination of a simple concept document and a [design log approach](http://www.lostgarden.com/2011/05/game-design-logs.html) instead.
-We will discuss this during the first week of class.
+*  **[Planning Documents](guidelines-rubrics/planning-docs.md)** - You will need to create documentation to manage your planning and production process for each project.
 (5% per project)
 * **[The Prototype](guidelines-rubics/prototype.md)** - I do not expect that you will succeed in making a great game.
 I do expect that your rules and mechanics will be clear, and that the game be functional and playable.
 (10% per project)
 * **[One Page Design Summary](guidelines-rubrics/one-page-design.md)** - Your group will create and present a one-page design summary document that encapsulates both the look and feel of your game and its basic functionality.
 (5% per project)
 * **[Post Mortem Writeup](guidelines-rubrics/post-mortem.md)** - What did you learn in playtesting?
 What did you learn in development?
 What would you do differently?
 Does the game have potential?
 Is it viable?
 What are weaknesses?
 (5% per project)